 The final step in your F1 visa application is scheduling and attending your visa interview.

-There are a few exceptions for students who do not have to interview for their visa.
+There are a few exceptions for students who do not have to interview for their visas.
 These exceptions are for students who are either younger than 13 or older than 80.
 If you are required to interview, you need to schedule the interview with the US embassy or consulate in your home country.

 In case you are applying during a busy period, you should apply for your visa as early as possible to ensure your visa will be issued before the start of your program.
 Wait times vary by location, time of year, and country.
 You can check the current wait time for your location online through the Bureau of Consular Affairs site.